mike-french/myrex/README.md

 # myrex - MY Regular Expressions in eliXir

-An Elixir library for matching strings against a regular expressions (REGEX), or generating strings that match a regular expression.
+An Elixir library for matching strings against a regular expression (REGEX), or generating strings that match a regular expression.

 The implementation is based on the idea of _Process Oriented Programming:_